 Mary, Queen of Scots’ tragic life

 In this podcast from 2019, Kate Williams tells the dramatic story of the 16th-century Scottish queen and reflects on her doomed relationship with her cousin Elizabeth I of England.
-As part of the conversation, Williams also discusses the historical accuracy of Mary Queen of Scots (2018), starring actresses Saoirse Ronan and Margot Robbie as Mary and her cousin Elizabeth respectively.
+As part of the conversation, Williams also discusses the historical accuracy of Mary Queen of Scots (2018), starring actresses Saoirse Ronan and Margot Robbie as Mary, Queen of Scots and her cousin Elizabeth respectively.